 This transverse steel rod linked to your suspension system twists to resist body roll in turns.
 That’s why it’s most accurately called an anti-roll bar.
 Worried that you’d fret over your car tipping over, manufacturers coined meaningless alternative terms.

 BMW and others would have you believe that 50:50 front-rear is the correct answer.
 Generally speaking, it’s not.
-Front-drivers perform better with more than 50 percent of their weight carried by the front wheels and vice-versa for rear-drivers.
-Cars with four-wheel drive have more agile steering response with a rear bias.
+Front-wheel-drive cars perform better with more than 50 percent of their weight carried by the front wheels and vice-versa for rear-wheel-drive rides.
+Cars with four-wheel drive have a more agile steering response with a rear bias.
 The ultimate balance depends on several factors: center of gravity height, polar moment of inertia, tire size stagger, and spring and damper rates, to cite a few.
-Supercars, for example, typically carry 65 percent of their weight on their rear tires to optimize acceleration, cornering, and braking performance.
+Supercars like Chevy’s mid-engine C8 Corvette, for example, typically carry roughly 65 percent of their weight on their rear tires to optimize acceleration, cornering, and braking performance.

 Car parts that lack sufficient strength will fracture—as in actually crack or break in two.
 Ideally, that occurs only during severe collisions.
 Insufficient stiffness means that a suspension member, the body structure, or some other crucial part deflects too much under normal loading, impairing ride quality and handling precision.
 Every steering system component must be stiff to transport the subtle but useful feedback forces from the tire contact patches to the driver’s hands.